scalikejdbc/scalikejdbc.github.io/source/documentation/reverse-engineering.html.md

 )
 ```

-This tool will generate the following Scala source code:
+The `scalikejdbcGen` tool will generate Scala source code that might look something like this:

 ```scala
 package models